An algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating connected induced subgraphs of size $k$: Experimental Comparison

 In this section, we evaluate the proposed algorithm by comparing it to state-of-the-art algorithms.
 The algorithms under comparison are the $Simple$ algorithm \cite{1,10}, the $Simple-Forward$ algorithm \cite{10}, and the $VSimple$ algorithm \cite{15}.
 All these algorithms were implemented in the Java language.
 For the implementation of $Simple$ and $Simple-Forward$, we utilized the more efficient data structures proposed in \cite{15}.
 All experiments were conducted on an Intel Core i7 2.90GHz CPU with 8 gigabytes of main memory.
 The reported running times include the time taken to write the enumerated sets to the hard drive.

 In our study, we utilized a set of graphs of varying sizes from the Network Repository.
-The dataset used in the experiments can be accessed at http://networkrepository.com \cite{16}.The dataset utilized in our experiments is publicly accessible at http://networkrepository.com \cite{16}.
+The dataset used in the experiments can be accessed at http://networkrepository.com \cite{16}.
 Consistent with prior studies, we divided the benchmark graphs into three categories: small graphs with fewer than 500 vertices ($n<500$), medium-sized subgraphs with 500 to 5,000 vertices ($500\leq n<5000$), and large graphs with 5,000 or more vertices ($n\geq 5000$).
 The characteristics of these benchmarks are detailed in Table 1, where columns $|V|$ and $|E|$ denote the number of vertices and edges for each graph, respectively.
 For the experiments, we established a running time threshold of 600 seconds.